happybono/SonataSmooth/README.md

 Beyond the choice of filter, the implementation harnesses parallel processing (PLINQ) to maximize CPU utilization without blocking the UI, and incremental batch updates with a progress reporter keep the application responsive even on large datasets.
 The adjustable kernel width gives users fine-grained control over the degree of smoothing.

-Together, these design decisions ensure that noisy inputs are transformed into clearer, more consistent signals—empowering downstream analysis, visualization, or automated decision-making with higher confidence in the results.
+Together, these design decisions ensure that noisy inputs are transformed into clearer, more consistent signals : empowering downstream analysis, visualization, or automated decision-making with higher confidence in the results.

 ## Demonstation